storyfeet/bob_cards_elm/rules.md

 1. Draw Cards

     All players draw cards from their own personal deck until they have Cards in hand matching their hand size.
-(If they have more they do not have to discard)

     Whenever a Player needs to draw cards but his Draw Pile is empty, They shuffle their Discard Pile and it becomes their new Draw Deck.
 If the Discard pile is also empty, they do not draw any more.

-2. Untap Player Card
+2. Untap Character Card

-    All players turn their Player Card to face forward (If it's not already)
+    All players turn their Character Card to face forward (If it's not already)

 3. Play and Buy Cards